engrjavediqbal/roads-segmentation-adaptation/README.md

 2. Adapt model SpaceNet to DeepGlobe

 ~~~~
-python road_adapt.py
+python train_st.py
 ~~~~

 ### Note
 - This code is partially based on [DLinkNet](https://github.com/ShenweiXie/D-LinkNet).
-- Due to the randomness, the self-training-based domain adaptation results may slightly vary in each run.
+- Due to the randomness, the self-training-based domain adaptation results may vary slightly in each run.

 ### Results